lupyuen/lupyuen.github.io/src/flash.md

 # Partition Table

-The __Partition Table__ specifies the structure of the data that will be flashed to ROM.
+The __Partition Table__ specifies the structure of the Flash Image that will be flashed to ROM.
 It's like the ROM Table above...
 But converted to binary format and transmitted to BL602 (twice).

 Here's a snippet from BL602's Partition Table: [`partition_cfg_2M.toml`](https://github.com/bouffalolab/BLOpenFlasher/blob/main/bl602/partition/partition_cfg_2M.toml)